Amended and dismissed felony charges

-Eduardo Arteaga, 26, of Hailey, was initially charged with felony second-degree kidnapping following an alleged incident that resulted in his arrest by the Hailey Police Department on Nov.
-21. In addition to the felony, Arteaga was charged with misdemeanor battery.
+Felix Bud Gonzalez, 41, of Ketchum, was initially charged with aggravated assault with a deadly weapon following an alleged incident that resulted in his arrest by law enforcement with the Blaine County Sheriff’s Office on Sept.
+22. In addition to the felony, Gonzalez was charged with misdemeanor battery, false imprisonment and resisting or obstructing arrest by law enforcement.

-An amended complaint was filed on Dec.
-16, and on that day, Arteaga pleaded guilty to the lower charge of misdemeanor false imprisonment and to misdemeanor domestic battery.
-Arteaga was sentenced on Feb.
-1 to 24-months’ probation.
-He was also ordered to complete an anger management program and to pay fines and court fees.
+A plea agreement was reached and on Feb.
+11. On that day, Gonzalez pleaded guilty to the misdemeanor charge of obstructing arrest and all other charges were dismissed by the prosecutor’s office.
+Gonzalez was sentenced on the same day.
+He was ordered to pay $157.50 in court costs and to serve one year of probation.

 Commented